ebioman/SmrtLinkSingularity/README.md

 # PacBio SmrtLink Image

-This is a singularity definition file which permits to package the current PacBio smrtlink tools (smrtlink_5.1.0.26412).
+This is a singularity definition file which permits to package the current PacBio smrtlink tools (smrtlink_5.1.0.26412) + the isoseq3.
-The current final image is ~3.4 Gb large and is **not fully tested**.
+The current final image is ~2.2 Gb large and is **not fully tested**.
-E.g. sometimes building singularity images would crash my personal laptop - no idea why...

 ## How to